antononcube/Raku-WWW-Gemini/README-work.md

 If the function `gemini-completion` is given a list of images, textual results corresponding to those images is returned.
 The argument "images" is a list of image URLs, image file names, or image Base64 representations.
 (Any combination of those element types.)

-Here is an example with three images:
+Here is an example with [this image](https://raw.githubusercontent.com/antononcube/Raku-WWW-Gemini/main/resources/ThreeHunters.jpg):

 ```perl6
 my $fname = $*CWD ~ '/resources/ThreeHunters.jpg';